quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-day.md

 ### Selected Intervals

-The example below uses the `selected-dates` property in conjunction with mouse events to toggle selected intervals.
+The example below uses the `selected-dates` property with mouse events to toggle individual time intervals.
+Click an interval to select it, and click it again to remove it from the selected list.

 <MarkdownExample title="Selected Intervals" file="DaySelectedIntervals"/>